Mimi Lesseos

 Mimi Diane Lesseos (born February 25, 1964) is an American female professional wrestler, actress, model and stuntwoman also known by the ring name Magnificent Mimi.

 Early life

 Lesseos was raised in Hollywood, California.
-She is the youngest of five children born to a Greek father and a Latino mother.
+She is the youngest of five children born to a Greek father and a Latin mother.
 She began martial arts lessons at the age of six.

 Professional wrestling career

 American Wrestling Association (1988–1990)

 In 1988, Lesseos debuted in the American Wrestling Association.
 She competed against women such as Candi Devine and Lori Lynne (formerly Colonel Ninotchka of Gorgeous Ladies of Wrestling) to become the top contender for the AWA World Women's Championship, which was held by Madusa Miceli.
 Miceli refused to grant her singles matches, which caused Lesseos to interrupt Miceli's title defenses against other contenders, such as Susan Sexton and Brandi Mae.
 She also teamed with Wendi Richter against Miceli and Sylvia (wife and valet of Robert Fuller) in a series of tag team matches.
 She was eventually rewarded with singles matches against Miceli.
 They feuded throughout the summer and fall of 1988, but Lesseos was unable to win the title.
 While working in the AWA, Lesseos was featured in the December 1989 issue of Playboy magazine posing with the AWA World Women's Championship belt, even though she never held the title.